EdAlegrid/gateway-load-balancer/README.md

 Save the same code but change the **deviceId** to **200** and **300** respectively instead of **100**.

-Start each server the same way with the 1st server.
+Start each server the same way with server1.
 ```js
 $ node device.js
 ```